aegir-project/documentation/docs/extend.md

 Example modules
 ---------------

-The [contrib modules page](http://docs.aegirproject.org/en/3.x/extend/contrib/) documents all known Aegir extensions in existence.
+The [Contributed Extensions](http://docs.aegirproject.org/en/3.x/extend/contrib/) page documents all known Aegir extensions in existence.
 In addition, Aegir ships with a set of example modules that illustrate how to extend Aegir in various ways.